Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 1 ton of AC5 ammo now contains 30 rounds instead of 15 (to compensate for the AC5 changes).

 ### Spotting, Hit Chance, Misc

-**IMPORTANT: +hit chance makes a target harder to hit, -hit chance makes a target easier to hit.**

 Visual spotting distance increased from 300 to 450.